brandur/sorg/content/markdown/john-muir-trail/main.md

 I walk around at night a little and find a scorpion, albeit one of only modest size.
 One of the surprises of the Sierra Nevada for me is how little fauna there is of any size compared to the Rockies.
 In the Rockies it's not uncommon to come across larger wildlife like bighorn sheep or various members of the deer family, but at all times the ground is teeming with all kinds of insects and arachnids, whereas in the Sierras I've mostly come across only mosquitoes and blackflies (which the Rockies also have plenty of).
 It's a little disappointing, but to be honest, I don't miss the giant wolf spiders that run faster than I do much.

 The days and nights are now a little cooler.
-Farina isn't jumping into as many rivers as before, and switches from saying "exogenous" to "endogenous".
+Farina isn't jumping into as many rivers as before, and switches from saying "exogenous" to "endogenous". (_endogenous_ def'n: "having an internal cause or origin", meaning roughly, "bring your own sweat for cooling.")

 <hr>